White spaces (radio): Comparison with Wi-Fi

-Like Wi-Fi, TV whitespace is a wireless connection that uses different frequency bands.
-TV white space operates in 470 MHz to 698 MHz, while Wi-Fi operates in 2.4 and 5 GHz bands.
-Speed-wise, it really depends on the model of the radio, the vendor, the antenna length, and other factors.
+Like Wi-Fi, TV whitespace is a wireless connection, but uses different frequency bands.
+TV white space operates in 470 MHz to 698 MHz, whilst Wi-Fi operates in 2.4 and 5 GHz bands.
+Data transfer speed depends on the model of the radio, the vendor, the antenna length, and other factors.
 New radios can support more than 50 Mbit/s.
-Wi-Fi, similarly, speed depends on several factors, such as the range, the line of sight, and so on, but they can support up to 1000 Mbit/s using the IEEE 802.11ac standard.
-The range is a crucial difference between Wi-Fi and TV white space.
-On average, TV white space range is 6 miles, but it can be less or more depending on different aggregates, such as noise, line of site and so on.
+Wi-Fi speed similarly depends on several factors, such as range, line of sight, and so on, but may be as much as 1000 Mbit/s using the IEEE 802.11ac standard.
+Range is a crucial difference between Wi-Fi and TV white space.
+On average, TV white space range is 6 miles, but it can be less or more depending on factors such as noise, line of sight and so on.
 One of the three main TV white space manufactures, Carlson wireless, advertises that their radios can go up to 24.8 miles.
 Both have low power consumption - 20 to 100 watts depending on the device, the antenna length, the vendor, and so on.
 Both technologies meet the government security standards such as FIPS 197 Compliance (Advanced Encryption Standards).
-While Wi-Fi works great in cities, TV white space works great in rural areas.
-Graph 1 illustrates the differences between TV white space and Wi-Fi.
+While Wi-Fi works well in cities, TV white space works well in rural areas.